Timi-G/amazon-Product-Listing/ReadMe.md

 - The search bar can also be used to search for products of brands already saved in the database.

 ## Any assumptions or design decisions.
-- Code was written with Python 3.12 but should run successfully with any Python 3.1X version
+- Code was written with Python 3.12 and should run successfully on any Python 3.1X version
 - Django website was developed with Django 5.1.2
-- A large number of products do not have readily available sku, scraping for this info was jettisoned
 - It is assumed that this Django project will be run in a Windows environment.
 However, for Linux most of the steps are similar except changes to some commands like the use of `sudo`.
 - The celery documentation contains helpful instructions to run celery on Linux environments.
+- A large number of products do not have readily available sku, scraping for this info was jettisoned

 ### Admin Panel
 You can use the credentials below to create a easy-to-remember Superuser